ray-project/ray/doc/source/train/user-guides/experiment-tracking.rst

 Most experiment tracking libraries work out-of-the-box with Ray Train.
 This guide provides instructions on how to set up the code so that your favorite experiment tracking libraries can work for distributed training with Ray Train.
-We will conclude the session with debugging tips.
+The end of the guide has common errors to aid in debugging the setup.

-Before we begin, the following is roughly how you can use the native experiment tracking library calls inside of Ray Train.
+The following psudo code demonstrates how to use the native experiment tracking library calls inside of Ray Train:

 .. code-block:: python